 There are also two main kinds of policy to choose between:

-- Maximum Cover: The premiums you pay with these policies are subject to review by your insurer – this means they are almost guaranteed to increase with age and health problems, but will be a lot cheaper initially than balanced cover. whole life insurance in 2014.
+Maximum Cover: The premiums you pay with these policies are subject to review by your insurance company- this means they are almost guaranteed to increase as you get older or encounter any health issues, but will be a lot cheaper initially than balanced cover.

 How much does whole of life insurance cost?